|INTEREST RATES AND INTEREST CHARGES|

 Penalty Fees: A violation of each type will not exceed $10.
 The Return Payment fee will not exceed the related minimum payment that was due.
 For example, if your minimum payment due was $8 the fee would not exceed $8.

 Minimum Payment: We calculate the minimum payment as 25% of your New Balance at the end of each billing cycle.
-Current balance includes all transactions that have posted to your account, minus any credits received plus any penalty fees and or finance charges incurred.
+The New Balance includes the previous balance, minus any credits received plus all posted transactions, fees and interest charges incurred.

 Welcome to your Quin Account!
 Take a moment to read and save this important information about your account.
-This document is an agreement between you (account holder) and Quin, an affiliate of First Federal Savings and Loan Association of Port Angeles (First Fed).
+This document is an agreement between you (account holder) and Quin, an affiliate of First Fed Bank.

 This Agreement incorporates by reference: